ipfs/specs/src/http-gateways/trustless-gateway.md

 It must return `200 OK` in all cases.

 This specific identity CID is special for probing.
-Other random identity CIDs SHOULD not be handled.
+Other random identity CIDs MAY not be handled.